 He’s seen his fair share of big projects thanks to his hit Channel 4 shows ‘Amazing Spaces’ and more recent ‘Ugly House to Lovely House’.
 So we know George Clarke’s extension planning advice is going to be worth its weight in gold.

 Look no further than our Project Planning channel for further advice and ideas

 ‘Extending your home is a brilliant thing to do, no matter how you do it,’ says George, speaking exclusively to Ideal Home.
-‘Whether it’s an extension on the ground floor or the back garden, or it’s an extension on the side.
-Whether you’re converting an old garage into a habitable space or doing a loft conversion up at the very top of your house.
+‘Whether it’s an extension on the ground floor or the back garden, or it’s an extension on the side.’

 We recommend that you don’t start your planning your next big home renovation project without George’s expert advice.
 His pearls of wisdom cover everything from how to add the most value to your home to bringing a project in bang on budget.
 Because, yes, it can be done!

 George Clarke’s extension planning advice